NikshepShetty/vaa-genai-technical-test/README.md

-# VAA GenAI Technical Test — AI Travel Assistant
+# VAA GenAI Technical Test — RAG Help Assistant

 Welcome to the technical assessment for an AI Software Developer role at VAA.
 This test is designed to evaluate your Python, FastAPI, RAG implementation, and prompt engineering skills using OpenAI's API and provided help content.